 Twenty vehicles were included in an online ballot and voted on by professional fleet managers, who were asked to consider which medium-duty truck model best fit their fleet requirements, including application effectiveness, durability, quality, servicing, maintenance, and lifecycle costs.

 “Isuzu and Utilimaster are honored to have been selected as Work Truck magazine’s Medium-Duty Truck of the Year.
-We are confident that those who voted in this competition recognized the Reach is the ideal commercial van for today’s market,” said Shaun Skinner, executive vice president and general manager of Isuzu Commercial Truck of America, Inc. (ICTA).
-As witnessed by this year’s award-winning reaction, the Reach has been well-received.
+We are confident that those who voted in this competition recognized that Reach is the ideal commercial van for today’s market,” said Shaun Skinner, executive vice president and general manager of Isuzu Commercial Truck of America, Inc. (ICTA).
+This year’s award-winning reaction shows that the Reach has been well-received.

 “Around early spring 2011, we heard the Reach was being shown at the Mid-America Trucking Show in Louisville,” said Jim Coleman, founder of Power Washers, Inc. The company sells portable cleaning equipment and traditionally utilized Ford E-350 cube vans, installing rail gates onto the back for equipment access.
 Coleman happened to be so interested in the Reach, he flew down to Louisville just to see it.
 In December of that same year, he traveled to Wakarusa, Ind., and picked up three trucks directly off the assembly line.